sigasi/sigasi_insights/content/releasenotes/sigasi-5.00.md

 * Applying an autocomplete only moves the viewport if the cursor is not yet within it
 * Autocomplete proposals ignore `_` in the prefix.
 This results in better ordering for snake_case identifiers i.e. `my_clk` will be one of the top proposals when using the prefix `mycl`
 * Fixed an issue where **Window > Preferences > Sigasi > Advanced** could only be opened once per session

+# Sigasi Studio 5.0.2 point release

+On March 1, we released Sigasi Studio 5.0.2.
+This release contains solutions for the following reported bugs:

+* Error dialog is shown when opening Sigasi Studio
+* Caching error for specific files
+* Hover and autocomplete block the editor and take a long time to pop up
+* Templates are not the top suggestion during autocomplete